Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Bifurcation analysis in the 2D system

 \subsubsection{Linearly varying $\boldsymbol{b}$}

 The model shows hysteresis as $b$ is varied linearly forth and backwards.
 For instance, in Fig.~\ref{Fig:4.11a}(a) we fix $e=1.0$ and continuously vary linearly $b=1.0$ up to $b=3.0$.
-As can be seen, the solution decays in oscillatory fashion for values of $b$ small enough; then, as $b$ crosses a corresponding Hopf bifurcation value, the solution amplitude starts increasing approaching a stable limit cycle; then it finally approaches a stable steady-state after the homoclinic bifurcation.
-In Fig.~\ref{Fig:4.11a}(b), parameter $b$ is traversed backwards, which yields a solution that remains in a stable node steady-state throughout the first two regions it crosses.
-As it reaches the Oscillation Region, the solution spikes and approaches a limit cycle.
-Finally, the solution begins to show a decaying amplitude oscillatory behaviour.
+As can be seen, the solution decays in oscillatory fashion for values of $b$ small enough { (region {\bf I})}; then, as $b$ crosses a corresponding Hopf bifurcation value, the solution amplitude starts increasing approaching a stable limit cycle { (region {\bf II})}; then it finally approaches a stable steady-state after the homoclinic bifurcation { (regions {\bf III} and {\bf I})}.
+In Fig.~\ref{Fig:4.11a}(b), parameter~$b$ is traversed backwards, which yields a solution that remains in a stable node steady-state throughout the first two regions it crosses { (regions {\bf I} and {\bf III})}.
+As it reaches the Oscillation dynamics region, the solution spikes and approaches a limit cycle { (region {\bf IIa,b})}.
+Finally, the solution begins to show a decaying amplitude oscillatory behaviour { (region {\bf I})}.

-Notice that in Fig.~\ref{Fig:4.11a}(b), the solution's behaviour is rather unsimilar to the one when $b$ increases (see~Fig.~\ref{Fig:4.11a}(a)), which indicates the existence of hysteretic-like features in the system as $b$ is varied forth and backwards.
-That is, solutions departs and returns to the same initial state visiting different dynamical regimes depending on parameter's pathways.
-In other words, as solution show either oscillatory and non-oscillatory properties with distinctive shape features, this observation may be interpreted as a robust quality of such interaction, where this special feature may be explained biologically as the ability to maintain functionality against external and internal perturbations; see, for instance,~\cite{article:Kitano2004}.
-Varying $b$ from $b=1.0$ to $b=3.0$ and backwards illustrates how the dynamics of the solution change for different decaying bacteria rate ratios for a constant value of~$e$.
+Notice that in Fig.~\ref{Fig:4.11a}(b), the solution's behaviour is rather unsimilar to the one when~$b$ increases (see~Fig.~\ref{Fig:4.11a}(a)), which indicates the existence of hysteretic-like features in the system as $b$ is varied forth and backwards. {In other words, the solutions depart from and return to the same initial state, exploring different dynamical regimes depending on the parameter pathways.
+These solutions exhibit both oscillatory and non-oscillatory behaviours with distinct characteristics, suggesting a robust feature of the system's interaction.
+This resilience may be interpreted biologically as the bacteria population ability to preserve functionality despite external and internal perturbations, as highlighted in, for example,~\cite{article:Kitano2004}.} Varying $b$ from $b=1.0$ to $b=3.0$ and backwards illustrates how the dynamics of the solution change for different decaying bacteria rate ratios for a constant value of~$e$.
 When $b$ values are close to one, the decaying rates of constant and static bacteria are similar.
 As $b$ grows, the difference between the decaying rates of the bacteria increases.